Therapy Specialties for High-Achieving, Highly Sensitive & Asian American People

 This work focuses on untangling identity from obligation and helping you develop a sense of self that is not built entirely on being useful.

-For women who learned that staying capable, prepared, and ahead of everything was the safest option.
+For people who learned that staying capable, prepared, and ahead of everything was the safest option.

 You may still be functioning, achieving, and meeting expectations.
 But you are tired in a way that rest does not fix.
 Slowing down triggers guilt.
 Achievement feels necessary, not chosen.